Skip to content

 Primers in BED format

-• The content of first column, described as the reference ID column underneath, must contain the identifier matching the identifier of your reference fasta.
+• The first column (the reference ID column) must contain the identifier that matches the identifier in your reference FASTA.

-• The fourth column, being the primer name, follows the following format:
+• The fourth column, which contains the primer name, should follow this format:

 {primer-name}_{primer-number}_{orientation}

-if your protocol has alternative primers then make sure the primer name contains the "alt" keyword as follows:
+If your protocol includes alternative primers, ensure the primer name includes the "alt" keyword as follows:

 {primer-name}_{primer-number}_alt_{orientation}

-+ being forward and - being reverse, relative to the reference.
++ for forward and - for reverse, relative to the reference.

-The table below gives you an impression what your BED file with primer information should look like, please note however that a real BED file does not have headers.
+The table below illustrates what your BED file with primer information should look like (note that a real BED file does not include headers):

 Reference ID start coordinate stop coordinate primer name score strand